LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 #### Async & Sync

-This topic is relevant to this rule since this is talking about predictable execution of multiple processes.
+This topic is relevant to this rule since this talks about predictable execution of multiple processes.
-I do not have much knowledge in this for embedded systems, so I will mostly be quoting NASA.
+I do not have much knowledge in this area for embedded systems, so I will mostly be quoting NASA.
 NASA's power of 10 does not say anything about synchronous or asynchronous behavior.
-Handling this kind of behavior is instead talked about in the JPL Coding Standard.
+Handling this kind of behavior is instead mentioned in the JPL Coding Standard.
 To maintain predictability NASA says that inter-process communication (IPC) should be the only way tasks communicate with each other.
 Additionally, the way a task gets this information should be obtained from a single point in the task.
 NASA claims that proper usage of IPC promotes separation of concerns and modularity while avoiding the need for error-prone semaphores, locks, or interrupts.
-When it comes to shared memory NASA says ownership of objects should be passed around.
+When it comes to shared memory, NASA says ownership of objects should be passed around.
 The JPL document also mentions threads which would need synchronization inside a process.
 NASA says to never use task delays as it is a guessing game on how long a thread should wait which leads to race conditions.
 Semaphores and locks should also be avoided, but if they must be used the locking and unlocking should be paired in the same function body.
-The only exception they mention is a produce-consumer style of locking.
+The only exception they mention is a producer-consumer style of locking.
-This is an attempt to prevent dead-lock where threads are waiting for a lock to be released, but they hold the lock other processes need.
+This is an attempt to prevent deadlock where threads are waiting for a lock to be released, but they hold the lock other thread needs.
 Below I will provide some sources that explain this better than I can.

 [Geek for Geeks IPC](https://www.geeksforgeeks.org/inter-process-communication-ipc/)